PeterBengtson/Ooloi-docs/ADRs/0023-Shared-Model-Contracts.md

 ## Summary

-This ADR establishes the foundation for a true client-server contract that leverages the unified gRPC architecture's type fidelity capabilities while maintaining clear architectural boundaries and preserving universal multi-language gRPC compatibility. **Phase 2.6 implementation successfully delivered this architecture with comprehensive test validation.**
+This ADR establishes the foundation for a true client-server contract that leverages the unified gRPC architecture's type fidelity capabilities while maintaining clear architectural boundaries and preserving universal multi-language gRPC compatibility. **Implementation successfully delivered this architecture with comprehensive test validation.**